Apps For Artists

-Microsoft Excel is spreadsheet program that is a very useful program for artists to keep track of expenses and revenue for your art business.
+Microsoft Excel is a spreadsheet program that is a very useful program for artists to keep track of expenses and revenue for their art business.

 Also good for keeping track of art inventory and supplies or creating any other tables or databases you might need.

-My new favourite app.
+My new favorite app.
 Pocket is used for managing a reading list of articles from the Internet.

 The app is free and available for Mac, Windows, iOS, Android, and web browsers.